-- Agua Negra Marinade: Combine all ingredients with a whisk.
+- Squeeze the two oranges into non-reactive container.
+Combine with remaining ingredients for the agua negra marinade, including the orange peels.
+Stir with a whisk.
 Can be stored in the refrigerator for 2 days.

 - Trim away excess fat from pork and cut into 3 inch cubes.

-- Heat oil/shortening in a large heavy skillet over high heat until fat is smoking; add pork and brown completely on all sides- about 15 minutes.
+- When you are ready to cook, heat oil or shortening in a large heavy skillet over high heat until fat is smoking; add pork and brown completely on all sides- about 15 minutes.

-- Add reserved marinade and simmer for about 2 hours or until pork is tender and dark brown- add additional Pepsi as needed while cooking to keep meat covered.
+- Add reserved marinade plus 1 cup of Pepsi, and simmer for about 2 hours or until pork is tender and dark brown.
+Add additional Pepsi as needed while cooking to keep meat covered.